exa18/shell-scripting/linux/bash/README.md

 - sc :: shellcheck on bash with warrnings and errors only
 - jpgre :: resize all .jpg which was not scaled to given number of % width/higth // arg with number change % of resize
 - nmap :: with prepend sudo
+- tm :: change access and modification datetime with arg YYYYMMDDhhmm.
+Changes with only provided part of arg.
 - kc :: sync Keepass file local-remote with autochange detection (separate project)

 ##### Variables